 - Apply leave-in moisturizer.
 I always recommend finishing your cleanse with a moisturizer; make sure to choose the correct one to suit your hair type.
 I recommend a spray-in moisturizer for fine to medium hair, and a cream leave-in moisturizer may be better suited for medium to thicker hair types.

 - NOTE: EVERYONE SHOULD USE A LEAVE-IN MOISTURIZER.

 - Focusing on the middle to the ends of your hair, apply your chosen moisturizer to the hair in sections, and then comb through.

 When this process is followed, you should find it helps to prevent a build-up of oil from your roots, and it will help keep your ends moisturized, leaving you with consistently smooth, hydrated hair!
 I recommend to my salon guests that the cleansing of the hair should be done no more than twice a week.
 Following my steps will show you how this can easily be achieved.
 By washing your hair less or keeping it to twice a week, you will see your hair begin to repair itself and become much healthier because of this.
 To see the process of correct cleansing, I invite you to watch my tutorial as I take you through the steps from start to finish.

-If you liked this article, follow me on Instagram where I give many more helpful tips and tricks for everyday styling needs!
+If you liked this article on how to wash your hair, follow me on Instagram where I give many more helpful tips and tricks for everyday styling needs!